seffe/GitTesting2/README.md

-This is a gGit testing repository
+This is a Git testing repository